Am I a carer?

 You can find your local young carer service at Care Information Scotland.

-Young carers aged 11-18 can also access amazing freebies and opportunities through Young Scot’s young carer package.
+Young carers aged 11 to 18 can also access Young Scot’s young carer package.
 It’s free and easy to sign up for.

 How to access your support can be summed up in 4 easy-to-follow steps: